-- Technical Review: Make sure the report is completed correctly. - Ensure that each applicable Part has been completed or that the filer selected "No" for the corresponding reporting statement on the cover page. - Determine whether the entries provide sufficient information to complete the conflict of interest analysis. - Resolve any instances of inadequate disclosure or over-reporting, as needed. - Conflict of Interest Analysis: On the basis of the information reported and any needed follow-up inquiries, assess whether the filer could engage in (or may have engaged in) behavior that violates or appears to violate applicable laws and regulations. - Remedies: Resolve any potential or actual substantive issues. - Provide guidance on the application of the ethics statutes and regulations to the filer's disclosed interests and official duties, as appropriate. - Identify specific actions that the filer must or should take to resolve any conflicts concerns, and document such actions, as appropriate. - Refer apparent violations for further action, as necessary (e.g., Office of Inspector General or the Department of Justice).
+- Technical Review: Identify and address issues with how the report was completed. - Ensure that each applicable Part has been completed or that the filer selected "No" for the corresponding reporting statement on the cover page. - Determine whether the entries provide sufficient information to complete the conflict of interest analysis. - o Resolve instances of inadequate disclosure or over-reporting, as needed. - Conflict of Interest Analysis: On the basis of the information reported and any needed follow-up inquiries, assess whether the filer could engage in (or may have engaged in) behavior that violates or appears to violate applicable laws and regulations. - Remedies: Resolve any potential or actual substantive issues. - o Provide guidance on the application of the ethics statutes and regulations to the filer's disclosed interests and official duties, as appropriate. - o Identify specific actions that the filer must or should take to resolve any conflicts concerns, and document such actions, as appropriate. - Refer apparent violations for further action, as necessary (e.g., Office of Inspector General or the Department of Justice).